It’s Smart to Use Pets In Marketing and Advertising Campaigns

 Pets, Pets, Pets

-Now combine that with a very noticeable phenomenon: Pets, particularly dogs and cats, are finding their way more and more into advertising and prominent roles in them.
-In fact in the nirvana of big-budget advertising, the 2012 NFL Super Bowl (not the Animal Planet Puppy Bowl my daughter can’t wait for) you would have seen:
+Now, combine that with a noticeable phenomenon: Pets, particularly dogs and cats, are playing increasingly prominent roles in advertising.
+In fact, during the nirvana of big-budget advertising—the 2012 NFL Super Bowl (not to be confused with the Animal Planet Puppy Bowl that my daughter can’t wait for)—you would have seen:

-Volkswagen followed up last year’s popular Vader Kid ad with barking Star Wars dogs and a spot featuring an overweight pup working to get into car-chasing shape, and Chevy also featured man’s best friend in its apocalypse-themed commercial.
-A French Bulldog named Mr. Quigley reportedly replaced Kim Kardashian in its Skechers commercial, Doritos presented a non-cat-friendly vignette, and Subaru showed off a “Dog Friendly, Dog Approved” line of vehicles in its fun contribution to the lineup
+Volkswagen followed up last year’s popular Vader Kid ad with barking Star Wars dogs and a spot featuring an overweight pup working to get into car-chasing shape.
+Chevy also featured man’s best friend in its apocalypse-themed commercial.
+A French Bulldog named Mr. Quigley reportedly replaced Kim Kardashian in its Skechers commercial.
+Doritos presented a non-cat-friendly vignette, and Subaru showed off a “Dog Friendly, Dog Approved” line of vehicles in its fun contribution to the lineup.

 69% of us have pets, and 45% of us have multiple pets.
-In 2006, our spending on pets had doubled in ten years to exceed 36 billion dollars .
-If my math is right, that’s $120 for every man, woman, and child (300 million) in the United States.
+In 2006, our spending on pets had doubled in ten years to exceed $36 billion.
+If my math is correct, that’s about $120 for every man, woman, and child (300 million) in the United States.

-Another article, perhaps, could extol the obvious benefits of entering the dog and cat markets in some way.
+Another article could extol the obvious benefits of entering the dog and cat markets in some way.

 Is He Talking to My Dog?

-But it goes even further, as pets are now often directly addressed in ads.
+But it goes even further—pets are now often directly addressed in ads.

 “…advertisers are now appealing to animals directly with everything from TV spots to billboards to iPad games.”

-And those ads include spots so far for Beneful dog food, Bonzo dog treats, the Holiday Hotel for Cats in Los Angeles, and Whiskas.
-I, for one, shouldn’t be surprised, as my daughter’s favorite series of books, and mentioned on YouTube as recommended for teens by none other than James Patterson, is the Warriors series, which takes place completely in the universe of talking, socially-complex cats.
+These ads include spots for Beneful dog food, Bonzo dog treats, the Holiday Hotel for Cats in Los Angeles, and Whiskas.
+I, for one, shouldn’t be surprised, as my daughter’s favorite series of books, which is also recommended for teens by none other than James Patterson on YouTube, is the Warriors series, set entirely in a universe of talking, socially complex cats.

 Why the Influence?

-The effective role house pets such as dogs and cats play in providing psychological relief and all-gain-no-pain-companionship is simply more needed, readily available, and socially accepted than at any other time in my life, and it’s all thanks to ways modern life has changed: socially colder, more virtual and isolated than in the past.
-Pets have even been attributed with having a direct positive effect on the health of their owners (Allen, 2003)
+The psychological relief and all-gain-no-pain companionship that house pets like dogs and cats provide are more needed, readily available, and socially accepted than ever before.
+This shift is due in large part to changes in modern life: it’s more socially distant, more virtual, and more isolated than in the past.
+Pets have even been attributed with having a positive effect on their owners’ health (Allen, 2003).

-The antithesis to gushing over pets would be they’re not children, but even that hold-out opinion is losing ground.
-Go on Facebook or ask your neighbor whose kids have grown and moved away, who his kids are now.
+The antithesis to gushing over pets would be to argue that they aren’t children.
+But even that perspective is losing ground.
+Go on Facebook or ask your neighbor whose kids have grown and moved away, who his “kids” are now.
 Fluffy and Baxter?
-Even better chat with friends who have no children and probably never will.
-They have a Bijon or two, though, don’t they?
+Even better—chat with friends who have no children and probably never will.
+They have a Bichon or two, though, don’t they?

-As we connect with other humans more and more by virtual means we may do it less and less in person, but John Naisbitt’s law of high-tech/high touch must be obeyed nonetheless.
+As we connect with other humans more and more through virtual means, we may be doing it less in person.
+But John Naisbitt’s law of high-tech/high-touch still holds.
 Dogs and cats help.

-Savvy marketers recognize this and it is reflected in advertising, in creating similarity and goodwill for their brands.
+Savvy marketers recognize this, and it’s reflected in advertising, which creates similarity and goodwill for their brands.

 Let’s Ask Aristotle

-The similarity might be obvious: the more Americans that own pets; the more it makes sense to display people who at least have a pet around while they decide on a laxative, to suggest a rapport between viewer and actor.
+The similarity might be obvious: as more Americans own pets, it makes sense to show people who at least have a pet around while they decide on a laxative, suggesting a rapport between the viewer and actor.

-Goodwill is an interesting one, though.
-Showing goldfish in an ad won’t necessarily derive the same result as the family Pekingese in terms of the viewer sharing a sense of goodwill.
-My Pekingese, Cutie Pie (donned by my daughter), would, however.
-I submit that the ubiquitous movement to protect, enhance the lives of, and even save dogs and cats has created an instant association of goodwill by simply displaying a peaceful association with one.
+Goodwill is an interesting concept.
+Showing goldfish in an ad won’t necessarily generate the same goodwill as showing a family Pekingese.
+My Pekingese, Cutie Pie (named by my daughter), would, however.
+I submit that the ubiquitous movement to protect and enhance the lives of dogs and cats has created an instant association of goodwill simply by displaying a peaceful relationship with one.

 So the new basics of an ad would therefore be: